 Accounting Cost-Volume-Profit Analysis

-In real life, companies produce a range of products, not just one kind as was assumed in the example above.
+In real life, companies produce a range of products, not just one kind as was assumed in our earlier examples.
 Different products will have different selling prices, variable costs per unit and, as a result, different contribution margins and contribution margin ratios.

-Can CVP analysis deal with this complication?
-The answer is 'Yes'.
+Can CVP analysis work with this complication?
+The answer is yes.
 You just need to obtain some data about the product mix.

-First, you need to know proportion in which each of the products is sold.
-Then you can calculate contribution margin for each product.
-After that you define weighted average contribution margin, which is used in the determination of break-even point or the amount of sales required to gain desired income (profit).
+First, you need to know the proportion in which each of the products is sold.
+Then you can calculate the contribution margin for each product.
+After that you can define the weighted average contribution margin, which is used in the determination of the break-even point or the amount of sales required to gain a desired profit.

-Let's illustrate it on Friends Corporation example.
-Assume, the company produces 3 types of valves: for trucks, cars and motor-bikes.
+Let's illustrate this concept by using our Friends Company example.
+Assume that the company produces three (3) types of valves: truck valves, car valves, and motor-bike valves.
 The following data is available:

 Truck Valves